0xsvenka/lynx-lang/README.md

 ## Philosophy

-*Simplicity, generality, flexibility - and being intuitive.*
+*Simplicity, consistency, flexibility - and being intuitive.*

 Lynx focuses on reasonable abstractions such as: